cdisc-org/usdm/README.md

 #### Sheet Contents

 A header row in row 1 followed by repeating rows from row 2 containing population or sub-population definitions.
 Note that not every entry in columns E through I need to be filled in, just enough to define  either the whole population of the sub-populations.
-Sub-populations need not be specificed.
+Sub-populations need not be specified.

 | Column | Column Name | Purpose | Format and Values |
 | :--- | :--- | :--- | :--- |